kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 ```

 -  You use ``reset_index`` on the ``merged_portfolio`` in order to flatten the master dataframe and join on the smaller dataframes' relevant columns.
--  In the ``merged_portfolio_sp`` line, we merge our master dataframe (merged_portfolio) with the ``sp_500_adj_close``; you do this in order to have the S&P's closing price on each position's purchase date -- this allows you to track the S&P performance over the same time period that each position is held (from acquisition date to most recent market close date).
+-  In the ``merged_portfolio_sp`` line, you merge the current master dataframe (merged_portfolio) with the ``sp_500_adj_close``; you do this in order to have the S&P's closing price on each position's purchase date -- this allows you to track the S&P performance over the same time period that each position is held (from acquisition date to most recent market close date).
 -  The merge here is slightly different than before, in that we join on the left dataframe's ``Acquisition Date`` column and on the right dataframe's ``Date`` column.
 -  After completing this merge, you will have extra columns which you do not need -- since our master dataframe will eventually have a considerable number of columns for analysis, it is important to prune duplicative and unnecessary columns along the way.
--  There are several ways to remove unnecessary columns and perform various column name cleanups; for simplicity, I use ``python`` ``del`` and then rename a few columns with pandas ``rename`` method, clarifying the ticker's ``Adj Close`` column by renaming to ``Ticker Adj Close``; and you distinguish the S&P's adjusted close with ``SP 500 Initial Close``.
+-  There are several ways to remove unnecessary columns and perform various column name cleanups; for simplicity, I use ``python`` ``del`` and then rename a few columns with pandas ``rename`` method, clarifying the ticker's ``Adj Close`` column by renaming to ``Ticker Adj Close``; and you distinguish the S&P's initial adjusted close with ``SP 500 Initial Close``.
--  When you calculate ``merged_portfolio_sp['Equiv SP Shares']``, you do so in order to be able to calculate the S&P 500's equivalent value for the latest close:  if you spend $5,000 on a new stock position, you could have spent $5,000 on the S&P 500; for example, if the S&P 500 was trading at $2,500 per share at the time of purchase, you would have been able to purchase 2 shares.
-Later, if the S&P 500 is trading for $3,000 per share, your stake would be worth $6,000 and you would have $1,000 in paper profits over this comparable time period.
+-  When you calculate ``merged_portfolio_sp['Equiv SP Shares']``, you do so in order to be able to calculate the S&P 500's equivalent value for the close on the date you acquired each ticker position:  if you spend $5,000 on a new stock position, you could have spent $5,000 on the S&P 500; continuing the example, if the S&P 500 was trading at $2,500 per share at the time of purchase, you would have been able to purchase 2 shares.
+Later, if the S&P 500 is trading for $3,000 per share, your stake would be worth $6,000 (2 equivalent shares * $3,000 per share) and you would have $1,000 in paper profits over this comparable time period.
--  In the rest of the code block, we perform a similar merge, this time joining on the S&P 500's latest close -- this provides the the second piece needed to calculate the S&P's comparable return relative to each position's hold period:  the S&P 500 price on acquisition day and the S&P 500's latest close.
+-  In the rest of the code block, you next perform a similar merge, this time joining on the S&P 500's latest close -- this provides the the second piece needed to calculate the S&P's comparable return relative to each position's holding period:  the S&P 500 price on each ticker's acquisition day and the S&P 500's latest market close.

-You now have a 'master' dataframe with the following:
+You have not further developed your 'master' dataframe with the following:
--  Each portfolio positions' price, shares and value on the position acquisition day, as well as the latest market's closing price.
+-  Each portfolio position's price, shares and value on the position acquisition day, as well as the latest market's closing price.
--  An equivalent S&P 500 price, shares and value on the equivalent position acquisition day, as well as the latest market's closing price.
+-  An equivalent S&P 500 price, shares and value on the equivalent position acquisition day for each ticker, as well as the latest S&P 500 closing price.

-Given the above, you will next perform the requisite calculations in order to compare each position's performance relative to the S&P 500, as well as the overall performance of this strategy / basket of stocks, relative to a comparable dollar investment and holding times of the S&P 500.
+Given the above, you will next perform the requisite calculations in order to compare each position's performance, as well as the overall performance of this strategy / basket of stocks, relative to comparable dollar investment and holding times of the S&P 500.

 I'll quickly summarize below in the relevant groupings the new columns which you are adding to the 'master' dataframe.